cromillo/Random-Password-Generator/README.md

-# Random-Password-Generator---HW3
+# Random-Password-Generator
-Homework 3

-Homework consisted of creating a random password generator, where a user can select the length of the password.
+Application creating a random password generator, where a user can select the length of the password.
 Users are also given the choice to select whether to include lower case letters, upper cased letters, numbers, and special characters.
 User is also given the option to copy the generated password to clipboard.